ducto489/ducto489.github.io/_projects/train-gpt-2-with-tpu.md

 ## Challenges
 ### Disk Memory
 In Kaggle we only have 40GB of disk memory.
-If we use the saving and loading data technique in Andrej Karpathy's videos,  we end up running out of disk space before the training stuff begins
+If we use the saving and loading data technique in Andrej Karpathy's videos,  we end up running out of disk space before the training stuff begins.

 **Solution:** Use streaming techniques in the datasets library and two separate datasets for training and valuation.